massimocandela/dataflux/README.md

 When the component will unmount, the `findAll` subscription will be automatically terminated without the need to unsubscribe.
 Be aware, `store.findAll()` injects the unsubscribe call inside `componentWillUnmount()`.
 If your component already implements `componentWillUnmount()`, then you will have to use `store.subscribe()` and `store.unsubscribe()` instead of `store.findAll()`, to avoid side effects when the component is unmounted.

 > Note: handleChange allows for type casting.
-E.g., store.handleChange(book, "pages", Integer.parseInt)
+E.g., store.handleChange(book, "pages", parseInt)

 In case you prefer React hooks: